JoshuaKGoldberg/create-typescript-app/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to `create-typescript-app`! 💖
+Thanks for your interest in contributing to `test-repo`! 💖

 > After this page, see [DEVELOPMENT.md](./DEVELOPMENT.md) for local development instructions.